As a responsible food producer Kavli recognises its responsibility to deliver safe food.

-This statement is made on behalf of the board of Kavli UK with regards to the Modern Slavery Act 2015 which requires large employers to be transparent about their efforts to eradicate slavery and human trafficking in its own business and its supply chain.
-The Act makes provisions about slavery, servitude and forced labour and about human trafficking, including provision for the protection of victims.
+This statement is made on behalf of the board of Kavli UK in line with the Modern Slavery Act 2015, which requires large employers to be transparent about their efforts to eradicate slavery and human trafficking in its own business and in its supply chain.

 In accordance with the Act, this statement articulates our policies and practices around recognising and preventing human trafficking and slavery in the global supply chain.

-Kavli UK takes a zero tolerance approach to slavery and human trafficking.
-We aim to educate our colleagues and supply chain by working closely with the Gangmasters Licencing Authority while keeping up to date with current legislation.
-Our Modern Slavery, Ethical and Dignity at Work policies have underpinned the basis of our statement.
+Kavli UK takes a zero-tolerance approach to slavery and human trafficking.
+We aim to educate our colleagues and supply chain by working closely with the Gangmasters Licencing Authority by keeping up to date with current legislation.
+Our Ethical Guidelines and Dignity at Work policies have underpinned the basis of our statement.

-Kavli UK ensures that our labour providers have a Gangmasters Licencing Authority licence and that they follow the provisions of the Gangmasters Licencing Act 2004, adhering to all of their standards protecting workers from poor treatment and exploitation.
+Kavli UK ensures that our labour providers hold a valid Gangmasters Licencing Authority licence and that they follow the provisions of the Gangmasters Licencing Act 2004, adhering to all their standards protecting workers from poor treatment and exploitation.
 This includes working hours, training, terms and conditions, national minimum wage and transport ensuring that our labour providers meet basic safety and welfare standards.

 Kavli UK will not maintain business relationships with any suppliers that we know violate the human rights of its own colleagues.
 Kavli UK will also undertake due diligence when considering contracting with new suppliers.